markschl/uvsnake/README.md

 # USEARCH/VSEARCH-based pipeline for amplicon data processing

-This [Snakemake](https://snakemake.github.io) workflow aims at providing a simple way for clustering/denoising paired-end Illumina sequences with [USEARCH](https://drive5.com/usearch) and/or [VSEARCH](https://github.com/torognes/vsearch).
+This [Snakemake](https://snakemake.github.io) workflow aims at providing a simple way for clustering/denoising paired-end Illumina sequences with **[USEARCH](https://drive5.com/usearch)** and/or **[VSEARCH](https://github.com/torognes/vsearch)**.

 ## Features

-* *Standard pipeline*: Paired-end read merging, primer trimming, UNOISE3/UPARSE clustering and SINTAX taxonomy assignment
+* Paired-end read merging, primer trimming, [**UNOISE3**](https://doi.org/10.1101/081257) and/or [**UPARSE**](https://doi.org/10.1038/nmeth.2604) clustering and [**SINTAX**](https://doi.org/10.1101/074161) taxonomy assignment
-* Both USEARCH and VSEARCH can be used (configurable individually at every step)
+* Both **USEARCH** and **VSEARCH** can be used (configurable individually at every step, default is USEARCH).
+Exception: VSEARCH is always used for steps where it does not matter since the two tools behave the same (de-replication, quality filtering).
-* *Multiple primer combinations* can be recognized using [Cutadapt](https://cutadapt.readthedocs.io), and subsequent clustering/taxonomy assignment is done separately for every amplicon
+* **Multiple amplicons** can be recognized by first matching different forward and reverse primers, and subsequently doing the clustering/taxonomy assignment steps separately for every primer combination
-* Quality control using [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc) and [MultiQC](https://multiqc.info)
+* **Quality control** using [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc) and [MultiQC](https://multiqc.info)
-* Optimized for large projects with many samples (samples are *processed in parallel*, beneficial if running on a cluster)
+* **Parallel sample processing**: Read merging, primer trimming and quality filtering steps can be done invididually for every sample, allowing fast parallel processing (e.g. on a cluster) even for very large datasets.

 ## Workflow

 The workflow follows the [recommendations](https://drive5.com/usearch/manual/uparse_pipeline.html) by the author of USEARCH.
-Primer trimming is done wiwth Cutadapt.
+Primer trimming is done with the popular tool [Cutadapt](https://cutadapt.readthedocs.io/en/stable/guide.html).

-The results will usually differ slightly depending on whether VSEARCH or USEARCH is used for different steps.
+The results usually differ slightly depending on whether VSEARCH or USEARCH is used for different steps.
 The UPARSE algorithm is not available in VSEARCH.

 ![workflow](docs/workflow.png)

 ## Installation (UNIX)

-The following approach assumes [Mamba](https://github.com/mamba-org/mamba) to be installed as the Conda package manager:
+The following approach assumes Mamba from the [Miniforge conda distribution](https://github.com/conda-forge/miniforge).
+If using others (e.g. Miniconda), just use *conda* instead of *mamba*.

 ```sh
 # install Snakemake